Kanban — a complete beginner’s guide.

 What is a Kanban board?

 A Kanban board is a project management tool that visualizes a work process by using columns to represent each step and movable cards that represent the work itself.
 Kanban boards can be digital or physical.
+They require real visualization that reflects the reality of your team’s workflow, not the way you wish things happened, or the way stakeholders think things get done.

 The columns on a Kanban board are flexible.
 A basic Kanban board might only have three — to do, doing, and done — but many have multiple columns such as “requested,” "backlog,” “analyzing,” “developing,” “testing,” and “done.”
-Any recurring set of steps or project stages can become columns on a kanban board.
+Any recurring set of steps or project stages can become columns on a Kanban board.

 Teams typically meet every day to review the Kanban board, which increases transparency among team members and upper management.
 This also helps teams understand how much work they can reasonably take on at any given time, which informs their work-in-progress limits.